kanpov/archivedwebsite/_posts/2022-09-19-adapting-to-changing-circumstances.markdown

   scrambled to a halt over the course of the past few weeks:
   - The project started out on a quick pace, and I managed to get the general layout of the castle (the center, inner and outer walls) done in under a week.
-  - Things slowed down as I painstakingly searched for references and developed a modular collection of house parts sp as to create the housing inside the castle.
+  - Things slowed down as I painstakingly searched for references and developed a modular collection of house parts as to create the housing inside the castle.
   - The same slow and somewhat boring process had to be performed again with even more variation to create the detailed marketplace in the castle front area.